G

 What Google Officially Says (and What That Rules Out)

-Here is the part most guides leave out, because it deflates half their advice.
+Here is the part many guides leave out, because it deflates half their advice.
 Google has stated plainly that there is no special trick for AI Overviews.

 The honest version: there is no shortcut.
 What works is being indexed, reachable, genuinely helpful, and easy to extract.